EricForgy/Pages.jl/README.md

 julia> Pages.randomping.start()
   ```

-This puts you into an infinite loop insert text to the webpage.
+This puts you into an infinite loop inserting text to the webpage.

 To stop the example, run